solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ## Abstract and learning objectives

-In this hands-on lab, you will deploy an end-to-end supply chain IoT solution.
-You will learn how to model the physical world using Device Twin Definition Language (DTDL) and use the CLI and the Azure Digital Twins Explorer tool to create, update, and query the current state of an environment.
-You will also learn various ways of keeping Digital Twin instances up-to-date with the real world.
-You will learn about event routing and how to leverage the Azure Digital Twins service update events as event sources for Azure Time Series Insights and SignalR.
+In this hands-on lab, you will implement an Azure IoT solution for a supply chain scenario.
+You will learn to interpret and author Digital Twin Definition Language (DTDL) that models physical and logical elements of an environment.
+You will use DTDL to represent an element's properties, telemetry, components, and relationships.
+Next, you will learn how to deploy the models into Azure Digital Twins and visualize them using Azure Digital Twins Explorer.
+You will learn how to leverage Azure Digital Twins by deploying an end-to-end IoT solution, including identifying anomalies and automating automatic failover of factory work using eventing.

+At the end of this hands-on lab, you will be better able to implement an end-to-end Azure IoT supply chain solution from telemetry ingestion to data insights, all while leveraging Azure Digital Twins.

 ## Overview